 Not everybody gets up in the morning and goes to their dream job, and we all have days where we'd like to run screaming from the building.
 But there's a huge difference between a workplace that is kind of annoying and one that is so extremely toxic that you need to leave it for good — like, yesterday.

-The word "toxic" has been thrown around so much lately that it has been largely sapped of its significance.
-If we get down to the nitty gritty meaning of the word, it refers to people or places (but, really, people) that poison you — maybe not physically because, hello, lawsuit of the century, but definitely mentally.
+The word "toxic" has been thrown around so much lately that it has largely sapped it of its significance.
+If we get down to the nitty-gritty meaning of the word, it refers to people or places (but, really, people) that poison you — maybe not physically, because, hello, lawsuit of the century, but definitely mentally.
 A toxic environment makes you feel less than human.
-It robs you of your dignity and, sooner or later, can affect your physical health and lead to sleepless nights and high levels of stress that can cause high blood pressure, headaches, upset stomach and much more.
+It robs you of your dignity and sooner or later could affect your physical health and lead to sleepless nights and high levels of stress that can cause high blood pressure, headaches, upset stomach and much more.